dabeaz/curio/docs/reference.rst

 -------------------------
 .. module:: curio.subprocess

 The :mod:`curio.subprocess` module provides a wrapper around the built-in :mod:`subprocess` module.

 .. class:: Popen(*args, **kwargs)

    A wrapper around the :class:`subprocess.Popen` class.
 The same arguments are accepted.
-   On the resulting ``Popen`` instance, the :attr:`stdin`, :attr:`stdout`, and :attr:`stderr` file attributes have been wrapped by the :class:`curio.io.FileStream` class.
+On the resulting :class:`~subprocess.Popen` instance, the :attr:`~subprocess.Popen.stdin`, :attr:`~subprocess.Popen.stdout`, and :attr:`~subprocess.Popen.stderr` file attributes have been wrapped by the :class:`curio.io.FileStream` class.
 You can use these in an asynchronous context.

 Here is an example of using :class:`Popen` to read streaming output off of a subprocess with curio::